 c is any character, are converted to

 c.
-This means that you can use the sequences
+It means that you can use the sequences

 \\.
 The value will have the String type.

 \.
-Single quote can be escaped with the single quote, literals
+Single quotes can be escaped with the single quote, literals

 'It''s' are equal.

 [1, 2, 3].
 Nuples are constructed with round brackets

 Technically these are not literals, but expressions with the array creation operator and the tuple creation operator, respectively.

 An array must consist of at least one item, and a tuple must have at least two items.